JuliaData/Tables.jl/docs/src/index.md

 With that said, don't hesitate to [open a new issue](https://github.com/JuliaData/Tables.jl/issues/new), even just for a question, or come chat with us on the [#data](https://julialang.slack.com/messages/data/) slack channel with questions, concerns, or clarifications.
+Also one can find list of packages that supports Tables.jl interface in [INTEGRATIONS.md](https://github.com/Arkoniak/Tables.jl/blob/master/INTEGRATIONS.md).

 ```@contents
 Depth = 3